johndah/Visualization-of-Recurrent-Neural-Networks/README.md

 Predicted text highligted based on neural activity of the LSTM hidden state output, marked in figure below.
 ![LSTM Hidden States to be visualized](https://github.com/johndah/Visualization-of-Recurrent-Neural-Networks/blob/master/Hidden_States.png)

-Neuron 376 and 295 are automatically hypothesized to be relevant for spaces independently through the heatmap and fourier heat surfance.
-It seem to have an action potential that goes from negative up to zero when triggered by the spaces.
+Neuron 295 and 376 are automatically hypothesized to be relevant for spaces independently through the heatmap and fourier heat surfance.
+They seem to have an action potential that goes from negative up to zero when triggered by the spaces.
 ![Sample of terminal output](https://github.com/johndah/Visualization-of-Recurrent-Neural-Networks/blob/master/LSTMSpaces-TerminalSeed1Hypotheses2.PNG)
 ### Corresponding heatmap with relevance scores
-Heatmap of extracted feature of interest " " (space) (left) and automatic suggested relevant neurons 376 and 295 through relevance heatmap (right).
+Heatmap of extracted feature of interest " " (space) (left) and automatic suggested relevant neurons 295 and 376 through relevance heatmap (right).
 ![Corresponding heatmap](https://github.com/johndah/Visualization-of-Recurrent-Neural-Networks/blob/master/LSTMSpaces-HeatmapSeed1Hypotheses2.png)
 ### Corresponding Fourier transform heat surface
-Fourier transform of detected neuron 376 and 295 comfirmig the sensitivity to spaces by showing significant frequency components of 0.5 (every second word).
+Fourier transform of detected neuron 295 and 376 comfirmig the sensitivity to spaces by showing significant frequency components of 0.5 (every second word).
 ![Corresponding Fourier transform heat surface](https://github.com/johndah/Visualization-of-Recurrent-Neural-Networks/blob/master/LSTMSpaces-FouriermapSeed1Hypotheses2RelevanceDetected.png)

 ### Another sample of terminal output